DobbiKov/sci-trans-git/reports/report7_different_translation_ways.md

 ## More important notes
 Gemma is unusable, especially in the second case but understands better how to write in Ukrainian language.

+## Ideas to explore

+Extract text only without tags, ask firstly llm to translate.

+Then provide original xml tagged version and translated text without tags and ask an LLM to construct the xml tagged version out of the translated untagged text using the source tagged version.
+Cons: very unreliable